-Accounts receivable financing (invoice factoring) is when a company sells its invoices to a third party (factoring company) at a discount for access to instant cash.
-While there are many Washington factoring companies, TCI Business Capital is your number-one choice.
+Accounts receivable financing (invoice factoring) is when a company sells its invoices to a factoring company for an immediate cash advance.
+While there are many Washington factoring companies, Scale Funding is your number-one choice.

-For more than 20 years, TCI Business Capital has provided top-rated Washington factoring company programs to a variety of industries.
+For more than 20 years, Scale Funding has provided top-rated Washington factoring company programs to a variety of industries.

 |Trucking & Freight||Government Contracts|

 |Telecom & Wireless||Renewable Energy|

 |Heavy Construction||Staffing Agencies|

 Companies utilize our Washington invoice factoring programs for a variety of reasons.
 However, one thing they all have in common is the need for quick cash.
 Scale Funding provides funding for companies in a variety of situations, so they’re able to continue operations.

 Rapidly growing companies need access to cash to invest in new resources such as equipment and employees.
 Accounts receivable financing advances you the cash you need to keep growing.

 If you’re waiting to get paid from slow-paying customers, a cash-flow gap is created making it difficult to keep up with business obligations.
 Invoice factoring eliminates this gap by paying you same-day.